cakephp/docs/en/appendices/3-9-migration-guide.rst

 * ``Table::deleteMany()`` and ``Table::deleteManyOrFail()`` methods have been added for removing many entities at once including callbacks.
 The entities are removed within a transaction.
 * ``TableLocator::clear()`` now resets the internal ``options`` array.
+* BelongsToMany associations now respect the bindingKey set in the junction table's BelongsTo association.
+  Previously, the target table's primary key was always used instead.

 TestSuite
 ---------